FTC regulated: Yes

 Existing arbitration: Yes

-Article 481 – Review and resolution of collective disputes
+Article 481 u2013 Review and resolution of collective disputes

-1. A collective dispute (dispute between an employer and a group of employees or an employer and an employees' association) must be resolved under conciliation procedures between the parties.
-This implies direct negotiations between an employer and a group of employees (at least 20 employees) or an employer and an employees' association, or mediation, if one of the parties has sent a written notification to the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health, and Social Affairs of Georgia ('the Minister').
+1. A collective dispute (dispute between an employer and a group of employees or an employer and an employeesu2019 association) must be resolved under conciliation procedures between the parties.
+This implies direct negotiations between an employer and a group of employees (at least 20 employees) or an employer and an employeesu2019 association, or mediation, if one of the parties has sent a written notification to the Minister of Internally Displaced Persons from the Occupied Territories, Labour, Health, and Social Affairs of Georgia (u2018the Ministeru2019).

 2. A party shall notify the other party in writing about initiating conciliation procedures.
 The notification must specify the reason for arising the dispute and claims of the party.